Painting Outdoor Furniture: Techniques and Durable Paint Choices for Longevity

 Clean and Lightly Sand

-First, clean your furniture thoroughly to remove any dirt or debris.
-Wipe away any splatters or spills.
-Then lightly sand the entire surface with fine-grit sandpaper (around 220 grit) to provide “tooth” for the new paint to adhere to.
-Wipe away dust with a tack cloth.
+Begin by cleaning thoroughly and removing dirt or spills.
+Lightly sand all surfaces with fine-grit sandpaper (around 220 grit) to help the new paint adhere.
+Wipe off dust with a tack cloth.

 Prime Bare Wood